Q1 2018 saw smartphone sales return to growth, with a 1.4% increase compared to the previous quarter.

 “With its exclusive focus on premium smartphones, Apple needs to significantly raise the overall experience of its next-generation iPhones to trigger replacements and lead to solid growth in the near future.”

-With so much value coming from mid-range and entry-level smartphones from Chinese manufacturers, and the challenge of making flagship phones feel like significant upgrades over their forebears, the coming months in the smartphone space will be very interesting indeed.
+With so much value coming from mid-range and entry-level smartphones from Chinese manufacturers, and the challenge of making flagship phones feel like significant upgrades over their forebears, the coming months in the smartphone sales space will be very interesting indeed.

 Tarsus Distribution carries a selection of Samsung phones that are available to its partner base, including the Galaxy S9/S9+, the Galaxy Note 8 6.3-inch, and the Galaxy J1 Ace Neo.